 Scientists from the Atlantic Oceanographic and Meteorological Laboratory Hurricane Research Division are participating in the first Unified Forecast System (UFS) Users Workshop held virtually July 27-29, 2020.
 UFS is a new Earth modeling system that is under active development to become NOAA's main operational numerical weather prediction model.
 It is a single model that will make forecasts in local regions … Continue reading HRD scientists participate in workshop on NOAA’s new forecast model

 Summary: In order to accurately forecast the weather, models must accurately represent how liquid water and ice particles in cloud form, grow, and disappear, how big and how many of each there are.
 To do that, we must know how this all works in real clouds.
 The NOAA P3 Hurricane Hunter Aircraft have instruments called … Continue reading Paper on ice particles in tropical cyclones and how they are represented in forecast models published in Geophysical Research Letters

 Weather forecasters use computer models to make predictions.
 These forecasts of the future depend on knowing what is happening now, what we call initial conditions.
 However, we can't measure the weather at every location on earth all the time, so we don't know exactly what these initial conditions are.
-Therefore, we run forecast models many … Continue reading Paper on how Hurricane Michael (2018) intensified rapidly in the Gulf of Mexico released online in Monthly Weather Review
+Therefore, we run forecast models many … Continue reading Paper on how Hurricane Michael (2018) intensified rapidly in the Gulf of Mexico published in Monthly Weather Review